 3. Make sure to feed your fiddle leaf fig regularly

 To boost your fiddle leaf fig’s growth, offer them a little help in the form of fertilizer.
-As mentioned, indoor environments are not at all similar to this plant’s natural habitat, so it follows that it will require a little nutrient boost now and then.
+As mentioned, indoor environments are not at all similar to how the fiddle leaf fig grows in the wild, so it follows that it will require a little nutrient boost now and then.

 During their growing seasons (spring and summer), fiddle leaf figs can be fed every few weeks, fertilizer dependent.